 On the flip side, some iPhone users have already run into a variety of bugs and performance issues.
 Some of these issues have carried over from iOS 14, others are brand new.

-Apple continues to refine iOS 15 with software updates and the latest, iOS 15.1, brings some much-needed bug fixes to iPhone users.
+Apple continues to refine iOS 15 with software updates and the latest release, iOS 15.2.1, brings some much-needed bug fixes to iPhone users.

 In this guide to iOS 15 problems we’ll take you through the current state of these issues.
 We’ll show you where to find potential fixes for the most common iOS 15 problems and provide you with some resources that should help if you run into trouble.